Veluwemeer Aqueduct

-Where the aqueduct crosses the N302, the depth of water is three metres (9.83 feet), which allows vessels to pass over the road safely, so long as their draft is less.
+Where the aqueduct crosses the N302, the depth of water is 3 m, which allows vessels to pass over the road safely, so long as their draft is less.
 There are also pedestrian crossings on both sides of the waterway.

-The construction of the aqueduct took some 22,000 cubic metres of concrete, plus steel sheet piling to bear the heavy weight of the water over the road and to prevent water and sediment from leaking onto the road below.
+The construction of the aqueduct took some 22000 m3 of concrete, plus steel sheet piling to bear the heavy weight of the water over the road and to prevent water and sediment from leaking onto the road below.